silver2row/bbgwGPS/README.md

 your location and your path taken.

-Also, that other file, the .txt file in the GPS_data directory, will fill with your location or past locations when you run the GPS.py file on your BeagleBone Green Wireless.
+Also, that other file, the .txt file in the GPS_data directory, will fill with your location or past locations when you run the GPS.py file on your BeagleBone Green Wireless (WIP w/ gpsd)...

 ...